MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-28-release-notes.md

 ### Input Improvements

-Thanks to the work of @ErianVazquez, MRTK v2.8.0 now has support for an experimental new input method Gaze + Pinch.
+MRTK v2.8.0 now has support for an experimental new input method Gaze + Pinch.
 You can now target an object by looking at it and selecting it with a pinch gesture.

 - *2.7.3 cutting-room floor* Feature/look and pinch [#10193](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10193)
 - Input Source Parent no longer cached [#10561](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10561)